actris-cloudnet/cloudnetpy/paper/paper.md

 threshold values [@TuononenEtAl19].
 Detailed verification of the updated methods is a subject of future studies.
-The CloudnetPy API is designed to serve the operational cloud remote sensing data processing in ACTRIS, but also be straightforward for site operators and the scientific community with access to the raw data to run the software, improve existing methods and develop new products.
+The CloudnetPy API is designed to serve the operational cloud remote sensing data processing in ACTRIS, but it will be straightforward for site operators and the scientific community with access to the raw data to run the software, improve existing methods and develop new products.

 # Acknowledgements

-The authors would like to thank Lauri Kangassalo for providing comments on the manuscript and the Academy of Finland for supporting ACTRIS activities in Finland.
 The research was supported by the European Union Framework Programme for Research and Innovation, Horizon 2020 (ACTRIS-2,  grant  no.  654109).
+The authors would like to thank the Academy of Finland for supporting ACTRIS activities in Finland and Lauri Kangassalo for providing comments on the manuscript.

 # References